 What do consumers buy on Amazon Prime Day?
 In short: A lot of things!
-Amazon Prime Day – which actually stretched over two days in 2021 – offers even more sales than usual on Amazon.com.
+Amazon Prime Day – which actually stretched over two days in 2021 and 2022 – offers even more sales than usual on Amazon.com.
 Consumers can buy those deals in a given time period.
 The countdown clocks are ticking – literally, on screen.

 How we asked consumers about Amazon Prime Day

-We asked our community of consumers on the Voxpopme video survey platform the following:
+In 2021, we asked our community of consumers on the Voxpopme video survey platform the following:

 Did you purchase something from Amazon on Prime Day and have you received your purchase?